 What Changes in Practice

 Attendance becomes invisible work.
-Instead of faculty entering attendance into spreadsheets or emailing coordinators, it's captured directly in the platform during class.
+Captured directly in the platform during class instead of spreadsheets or emails to coordinators.
 Absence alerts go out automatically.
-No one has to manually track thresholds.
-Institutions using Clast consistently report that the manual time faculty spend on attendance drops to near zero.
+Institutions using Clast consistently report manual attendance time dropping to near zero.

 Reporting goes from days to minutes.
-A semester-end performance report that previously required a week of manual compilation combining attendance exports, grade book data, and assessment records runs in minutes when all that data already lives in the same system.
-It's also more accurate because data isn't being manually transferred and can't be mis-entered in the process.
+A semester-end report that previously took a week of manual compilation runs in minutes when the data already lives in one system and it's more accurate, because nothing is manually re-typed along the way.

 Accreditation becomes a documentation exercise, not a recovery operation.
-When course catalogs, curriculum maps, and program assessment plans are structured inside the platform not uploaded as loose PDFs into a Google Drive folder they're always current, always accessible, and always audit-ready.
+When course catalogs, curriculum maps, and program assessment plans are structured inside the platform not uploaded as loose PDFs into a Drive folder they're always current, accessible, and audit-ready.

 Students get help earlier.
-When attendance, assessment performance, and engagement data are all visible in one place in real time, it becomes possible to identify struggling students before the situation becomes serious.
-For higher education institutions dealing with retention pressure, early intervention has a measurable impact on whether students stay or leave.
+With attendance, assessment performance, and engagement data visible in one place in real time, it becomes possible to identify struggling students before the situation is serious.

 Key Features and Which Ones Matter Most

-Every vendor will show you a long feature list.
+Every vendor shows you a long feature list.
 Not all features are equal.
-Here's how to think about what actually matters.

 Student Information and Lifecycle Management

 The Student Information System (SIS) is the foundation everything else is built on.
 A good SIS manages the complete student lifecycle from initial inquiry and admissions through enrollment, academic progression, assessment history, attendance, and graduation.
-If the SIS is slow, inflexible, or hard to query, every module built on top of it will be compromised.
+If the SIS is slow or hard to query, every module built on top of it is compromised.

 Assessment Management for Higher Education

-A dedicated assessment management system for higher education is one of the most critical and most varied capabilities across platforms.
-Higher education assessment is structurally complex: multiple grading schemes running simultaneously across different programs, external moderation requirements, GPA calculations with varying credit weights, and transcript generation for students transferring or applying to graduate programs.
+A dedicated assessment management system for higher education is one of the most critical, and most varied, capabilities across platforms.
+Higher education assessment is structurally complex: multiple grading schemes running simultaneously across different programs, external moderation requirements, GPA calculations with varying credit weights, and transcript generation for transferring or graduate-bound students.

 What to look for: configurable grading schemes (not just A–F), rubric management with reuse across faculty, grade moderation workflows, automatic GPA and credit hour calculation, and the ability to pull assessment data directly into program-level outcome reports for accreditation.